• Skip to primary navigation

 • The Magic Ingredient: Towards the end of cooking, the beans needed a thickener to produce the telltale sauce.
 I used none other than cornstarch for this.

-Two methods can be used to soak the beans: (1) long-soak in cold water; or (2) quick-soak in boiling water.
+Two methods can be used to soak the beans: (1) long-soak in cold water; or (2) quick-soak in hot water.
 I tried both methods and prefer the quick-soak method because it’s quicker and does as good a job as the long-soak method.

-Adding water to dried beans for soaking.
+Adding water to the dried beans in a large Dutch oven.

-After the beans soaked for an hour, I drained and rinsed them.
+1. Cooking the Beans: After the beans soaked for an hour, I drained and rinsed them.
 Now, it was time to cook the beans.

 Once the beans were cooked, I drained them and set them aside to make the sauce.

-Once I had whisked together the sauce ingredients, I added the cooked beans to the Dutch oven.
+1. Adding the Cooked Beans to the Sauce: Once I had whisked together the sauce ingredients, I added the cooked beans to the Dutch oven.
 I stirred everything together and set the Dutch oven over medium heat.

-Adding cornstarch slurry to the beans.
+Adding the slurry to the Dutch oven with the beans.

 I let the beans cook for about five more minutes before removing them from the heat.